valentinovaletta/TelegramBotMessageExtension/README.md

-# telegram-bot-message-extension allows you to send telegram messages that will expire and disapear after some time.
+# telegram-bot-message-extension
-# Create a message queue.
+# allows you to send telegram messages that will expire and disappear after some time and create a message queue.

 ## Install the latest version with
 ```